freedomofpress/signal-protocol/README.md

 pip install signal-protocol
 ```

-Note to build from source, you'll need [Rust](https://rustup.rs/) installed.
+If you want to build from source, you'll need [Rust](https://rustup.rs/) installed.

 ## Usage

-You can use this as a library in Python projects, e.g.:
+Generating a long-term identity key, a registration ID, and prekeys:

 ```py
 import signal_protocol